dannystewart/poweredge-r410/readme.md

 Installs Dell OpenManage on a Proxmox VE server, based on [this guide](https://forum.proxmox.com/threads/dell-openmanage-on-proxmox-6-x.57932/).
 Written for Proxmox VE 7.x, but may work on other Debian-based distros.

 To install, run `install-ome.sh`.

+## Disclaimer

+These scripts and utilities are provided as is.
+I cannot be held responsible for anything bad happening to your server, home, or love life because of them.